theodoreyong9/AIWA/README.md

 - [x] Modules: automated JS/Rust cross-language parity for the submission signing scheme — `scripts/verify-submission-parity.sh`, both directions confirmed with real Ed25519 keys
 - [x] Modules: the optional §24.3 ψ growth-condition symbolic check (deliberately out of scope, not required by the paper's own pseudocode). `checkSubmissionEligibility()` is now wired into the real submission pipeline (was built and tested but unused — see changelog and whitepaper §27.4.1/Appendix H.20).
 - [x] Conservation-to-economics wiring (§6–7) — `claim-issue`/`transfer` DAG events, signed (Appendix H.16, H.18)
-- [ ] Identity (strong/weak scheme selection UI, §11/§26 custody — registration itself is now DAG-replicated, Appendix H.19, but the UI never lets a module declare/display which scheme it's using), AI (§28), presentation (§27.5)
+- [x] Identity (strong/weak scheme selection UI, §11/§26) — the issuing-module pathway is now actually reachable from the app, and each module's identityScheme is displayed with Lemma 1's reasoning attached (see changelog and whitepaper §27.2/Appendix H.23)
+- [ ] AI (§28); presentation (§27.5) — §11/§26 custody is now UI-reachable, see above

 ## Changelog